Articles available in print!

 Contact us and have some pamphlets shipped for the cost of a donation!

-Science in the Bible by Terrence W. Smith
+Science in the Bible Dr. Terrence W. Smith

 The Bible makes many scientifically accurate statements about our universe and our earth.
 Here is a list of just ten of these amazing statements, most of which were made over 3000 years ago!